rjleveque/ImplicitAMR-paper/README.md

     (Revised manuscript submitted March, 2024 with updated examples)

 which is available as a [preprint](https://arxiv.org/abs/2307.05816).
-**[revised]**
+**[v2]**

 The python scripts setrun.py in each directory may be useful to see more clearly how each run was set up.

 Running the code requires Clawpack v5.10.0 (or later), which *will soon be* available from https://www.clawpack.org/releases.html and permanently archived on Zenodo and also at this DOI: https://doi.org/10.17605/osf.io/kmw6h.
+This code was recently merged into the master branch of https://github.com/clawpack/geoclaw and is also available there.

 **Notes:** (March 2024)

- - Revised after resubmission of paper and release of Clawpack v5.10.0, *(very soon!)*.
+ - Revised after resubmission of paper the release of Clawpack v5.10.0, *(very soon!)*.

  - Clawpack v5.10.0 includes both: